 There is a company called Succession Resource Group (SRG), Inc. who positions themselves as being able to defend the “Fleischer issue,” and their contact information is 503-427-9910 and [email protected].
 Give them a shout.
 Again, according to SRG these provisions satisfy the Tax Court’s big gripe.
 That is the easy stuff, and it might require legal assistance.

 For long-term success consider that the world of financial advisors is changing dramatically.
 Most are leaving the broker-dealer world of commission sales for the investment advisor world of advisory fees.
-FINRA generally governs broker-dealer representatives while the SEC governs investment advisors representatives (the B/D versus IA worlds).
+FINRA generally governs broker-dealer representatives while the SEC governs investment advisor representatives (the B/D versus IA worlds).

 Further, a lot of financial advisors, investment advisors, Certified Financial Planners, etc. are creating their own Registered Investment Advisor (RIA) firms and electing those to be taxed as an S Corp.
 Yes, registering your firm as a broker-dealer or registered investment advisor (RIA) with either the State or SEC (depending on size) can be expensive.
 Most RIAs can be formed for about $6,000 where broker-dealers are much more cash intensive between the registration fees and the capital requirements.

 The other option, as other business consultants have kicked around, is to prepare a Schedule C with the income related to the activities governed by FINRA as issued on a 1099-MISC.
 From there “cost of goods sold” expenses such as advisor fees, technology fees, insurance and other expenses directly related to the generation of that income are deducted.

 Does this appear like an end-around?
 Perhaps.
 Is it unreasonable?
 No, we do not believe so but at the same time this position has not been directly tested.
 Again, the tax discrimination that occurs simply out of a securities rule from FINRA is patently unfair given the financial burden of compliance.
-Ryan Fleischer sells his knowledge as a consultant, good to go.
-He sells his knowledge as financial advisor, no good.
+Fleischer sells his knowledge as a consultant, good to go.
+Fleischer sells his knowledge as financial advisor, no good.
 A technical housekeeping glitch is preventing good tax planning that most small business owners are able to receive.